 Auto Crossbow should only be used on three or more enemies since, unlike Heat Blast, Auto Crossbow does not generate Gauss Round or Ricochet charges.

 As far as Flamethrower is concerned, it’s equal in potency to a three-target rotation using Auto Crossbow.
 The graph below shows a side by side comparison of Flamethrower and Auto Crossbow.

 There are some niche cases where Flamethrower is a small gain on two targets but it’s heavily reliant upon phasing and current Heat and Battery gauge levels.
 Two target Flamethrower is something that needs to be mapped out on a per-fight-basis and should not be the standard.

 As far as stats are concerned, the priority is as follows:

-The reasoning for determination and direct hit being equal is Reassemble and Wildfire.
+The reasoning for determination being higher priority than Direct Hit is how these stats interact with Reassemble and Wildfire.
 Since Reassemble guarantees a critical/direct hit, it loses any gain from the direct hit stat due to the damage boost of direct hit damage always being 25%.
 On the opposite end of the spectrum, Wildfire cannot be a critical or direct hit.
-Both abilities still scale off determination, which is why they’re more closely weighted.
+Both abilities still scale off Determination, which is why Determination is worth more to us.